-For an AP MLD that operates with more than one affiliated AP and sets the BSS Termination Included field to 1, it sets the Link Removal Imminent field to 1 to limit the scope of the BSS termi- nation to the link on which the request is being transmitted (see 35.3.6.3 (Removing affiliated AP(s))).
-For an AP MLD that operates with more than one affiliated AP and sets the BSS Termina- tion Included field to 0, it sets the Link Removal Imminent field to 1 when broadcast BTM Request frame is transmitted during the affiliated AP link disablement procedure (see 35.3.7.5.2 (Affiliated AP link disablement)) for the link on which the broadcast BTM Request frame is transmitted.
-Other- wise, the AP MLD sets the Link Removal Imminent field to 0.
-If a receiving STA is not affiliated with a non-AP MLD, the receiving STA will ignore the Link Removal Imminent field.

-When the BSS Termination Included field is set to 1 and the Link Removal Imminent field is set to 1,

-If a receiving STA is affiliated with a non-AP MLD that has set up only this link, then the non- AP MLD will be disassociated (see 35.3.6.3 (Removing affiliated AP(s))).

-If a receiving STA is affiliated with a non-AP MLD that has set up more than this link, and the AP MLD is announcing that the AP will be removed according to procedures defined in 35.3.6.3 (Removing affiliated AP(s)), then the non-AP MLD is still associated to the AP MLD with the remaining setup link(s).

-When the BSS Termination Included field is set to 0 and the Link Removal Imminent field is set to 1,

-If a receiving STA is affiliated with a non-AP MLD that has set up more than this link, then the non-AP MLD might ignore the imminent disassociation indicated by that broadcast BTM Request frame.

-The Link Removal Imminent field is reserved if one of the following conditions is met:

-The transmitting AP is not affiliated with an AP MLD.

-The transmitting AP is affiliated with an AP MLD that operates with only one affiliated AP.
+(#23073)

 The Disassociation Timer indicates the time after which the AP issuessends a Disassociation frame to thisthe STA or the AP affiliated with the AP MLD sends a Disassociation frame to the non-AP STA affiliated with the non-AP MLD.
 The Disassociation Timer field contains the number of target beacon transmission times (TBTTs) until the AP sends a Disassociation frame to thisthe STA or the AP affiliated with the AP MLD sends a Disassociation frame to the non-AP STA affiliated with the non-AP MLD.
 Setting the field to 0 indi- cates that the AP has not determined when it will send a Disassociation frame to this STA or the AP affili- ated with the AP MLD has not determined when it will send a Disassociation frame to the non-AP STA affiliated with the non-AP MLD.
 If the Disassociation Imminent field is equal to 0, the Disassociation Timer field is reserved.
 The format of the Disassociation Timer field is shown in Figure 9-1272 (Disassociation Timer field format).